 - "Finale", being a reprise of "Welcome to the Rock", has the line "Welcome to the friends who have come from away / Welcome to the locals who have always said theyd stay."

 - Token Good Teammate: Downplayed; one of the few people who don't treat Ali with suspicion and distrust is Beulah.
 Later on, he sends a postcard thanking her for her kindness and asks for her fish and cheese recipe.

-- Translation Convention: Muhumza, one of the passengers from Africa during "Darkness and Trees", addresses the audience and sings in English but when interacting with the other characters he speaks Swahili.
+- Translation Convention: Muhumuza, one of the passengers from Africa during "Darkness and Trees", addresses the audience and sings in accented English but when interacting with the other characters he speaks Swahili.